Small-Bodies-Node/pds4_tools/doc/user_manual.rst

 This uses XPATH to find the first occurrence of the ``start_date_time`` and ``record_length`` elements, no matter how deep in the XML tree they are.

-If there are multiple occurrences of an element, you may use,
+To search a Label for all occurrences of an element,

 .. code-block:: python